-Meet Astrid, the writer behind our moon-shaped crossbody bag
+Meet Astrid, writer of Oerhert and the inspiration behind our moon-shaped crossbody bag

 Astrid Haerens is a Belgian writer and poët that draws her inspiration from everything in the city around her.
 Subjects such as sociology, feminism and ecology lay close to her heart and guide her work.